Hedwig and the Angry Inch (musical): United Kingdom

 In the summer of 2010, the show was staged at the George Square Theatre in Edinburgh, Scotland, as part of the Edinburgh Fringe Festival.

 The show was also performed at the Edinburgh Fringe in 2015 at Greenside @ Royal Terrace by young company A Wicked Little Town with a positive reception.

 In April 2022 a revival starring Divina de Campo as Hedwig and Elijah Ferreira as Yitzhak, directed by Jamie Fletcher opened at the Leeds Playhouse before transferring to HOME, Manchester.
-It was nomiated for three WhatsOnStage Awards, including best performance for de Campo and best set design.
+It was nominated for three WhatsOnStage Awards, including best performance for de Campo and best set design.

 David Binder, who produced the 2014 Broadway revival of Hedwig, announced plans in 2023 to bring the same production to the West End.
 John Cameron Mitchell had previously revealed plans for a West End transfer of the same production in 2015, although this never came to fruition.

+In July 2025, John Cameron Mitchell revealed in an interview that a new production will come to London.
+Speculation about casting included Neil Patrick Harris, Ewan McGregor, and newcomer actor Roi Dolev, who previously played Hedwig in Tel Aviv.

+Australia

+Hedwig and the Angry Inch had its Australian premiere at The Clarendon Guest House in Katoomba with a special out of town season playing from July 7-28, 2006.
+The season sold out and the production moved to Sydney opening on August 9, 2006, at Newtown on Enmore Road after the initial season of 4 weeks was extended and played a sold out 12-week season.
+The production moved to Melbourne for a 4-week season at the Athenaeum Theatre.
+The production was produced by David M. Hawkins with choreography by legendary Ross Coleman starring iOTA as Hedwig and Blazey Best as Yitzak.
+The production returned to Sydney for a 12-week season at the Tom Mann Theatre in Surry Hills.
+And got five-star reviews from all outlets and won a Helpmann Award for Best Actor In A Musical for iOTA, a Sydney Theatre Awards for Best Musical, Best New Artist for iOTA, and A Green Room Award for Best Actor In A Musical for iOTA.

+In 2008 the production toured to QPAC in Brisbane with the role of Hedwig played by Michael Falzon and the role of Yitzak by Lucinda Shaw.
+A season was also presented at The Metro Theatre in Sydney with the same cast.

+A highly acclaimed cast recording was released of the Original Australian cast in 2007 with iOTA and Blazey Best.

+In 2025, a new Australian tour produced by GWB Entertainment featured Seann Miley Moore in the role of Hedwig and Adam Noviello in the role of Yitzhak, playing in Adelaide for the 2025 Adelaide Festival, Melbourne for the 2025 Rising Festival, and Sydney.